Arizona Timezones Explained: It’s a Prickly Situation

 What time zone is Arizona in?

-Arizona remains in mountain standard time (MST) throughout the entire year.
-It does not acknowledge daylight savings time which creates some oddities and confusion for outsiders.
+Arizona remains in Mountain Standard Time (MST) throughout the entire year.
+It does not observe Daylight Saving Time, which creates some oddities and confusion for outsiders.

 This is basically how it works in simple terms.